 Questions

 The question is always the same, why?
 The reactions are usually that of a glazed over look of dumbfoundedness (is that a word?) or a look of actual interest followed by the inevitable question and answer period of the program.
-Where do you start?
-Where do you end?
-Where do you sleep?
+Where do you start and where do you end?
+And, where do you sleep?
 Where do you go to the bathroom and how do you even begin to plan for such a thing?
 Those are just a few.

 If we happen to be in REI asking questions about hiking gear, most REI worker bees already know about the Camino and are excited for us.
 But if we happen to be at a holiday dinner party and no one has heard of the Camino, well then of course there are a multitude of questions and sometimes that glazed over look of – I can’t even fathom doing such a thing – appears and secretly they’re probably thinking, “They must be out of their minds.”